 BC Back-to-School Tax Credit - eliminated

 This credit was announced previously as a new tax credit beginning in 2016.
-It will not be available in 2017 or later years.
+It is not available in 2017 or later years.

-This new non-refundable tax credit is available for the 2017 taxation year, and will have the same eligibility criteria as the federal credit.
-If someone is available for either the federal Volunteer Firefighter Tax Credit or the federal Search & Rescue Volunteer Tax Credit.
+This new non-refundable tax credit is available for the 2017 taxation year, and has the same eligibility criteria as the federal credit.
+If someone is eligible for either the federal Volunteer Firefighter Tax Credit or the federal Search & Rescue Volunteer Tax Credit, they will be eligible for the BC tax credit.
 The tax credit will be $3,000 x the lowest tax rate of 5.05%, for a credit of $151.50.
 See the above link for the information on the federal tax credit.

-The budget proposes to reduce the BC small business corporate income tax rate from 2.5% to 2.0% effective April 1, 2017, as was indicated in the previous Liberal 2017 budget.
-It is also proposed to increase the general corporate income tax rate from 11% to 12%, effective January 1, 2018.
+The budget update confirms that it will reduce the BC small business corporate income tax rate from 2.5% to 2.0% effective April 1, 2017, as was indicated in the previous Liberal 2017 budget.
+The general corporate income tax rate will be increased from 11% to 12%, effective January 1, 2018.

-As a result of the reduction of the small business corporate income tax rate, the BC dividend tax credit rate for non-eligible dividends will be reduced from 2.47% of the taxable dividend to 2.18%, effective for the 2017 taxation year.
+As a result of the reduction of the small business corporate income tax rate, the BC dividend tax credit rate for non-eligible dividends is reduced from 2.47% of the taxable dividend to 2.18%, effective for the 2017 taxation year.
 The BC marginal tax rate table for 2017 has been revised to reflect this change.
-This change was in the February budget, and confirmed in the September budget.
+This change was in the February budget (not passed), and confirmed in the September budget update.

-The budget proposes to increase the dividend tax credit for eligible dividends, from 10% to 12%, effective January 1, 2019.
+The budget increases the dividend tax credit for eligible dividends, from 10% to 12%, effective January 1, 2019.

 The federal education and textbook tax credits were eliminated effective for the 2017 and subsequent taxation years.
 The March 2017 Budget indicated that the BC education tax credit was going to be eliminated for the 2018 and subsequent taxation years.
 It was not mentioned in the September 2017 budget, so perhaps it will not be eliminated.